semanticClimate/IPCC-Queries/src/intro.md

 This knowledge graph has a number of types used to semantically model the data.

-### Sections and Statements
+### Sections and Facts

 The AR6 Synthesis report is organized as a collections of [sections](https://kg-ipclimatec-reports.wikibase.cloud/wiki/Item:Q18) that consist of one or more paragraphs, where each paragraphs cites other parts of the IPCC reports.
-Each paragraph consists of statements, each with a confidence level (see above).
+Each paragraph consists of facts, each with a confidence level (see above).
 This is explained more in the [next section](section.md).

 This model is captured in the shape expression [E1](https://kg-ipclimatec-reports.wikibase.cloud/wiki/EntitySchema:E1) (see [<cite>Q105037759</cite>]):